 For unscheduled paid or unpaid time off, you must report those hours in your time reporting system upon your return.
-If you are unable to submit those hours in time to meet the payroll deadline, your manager can submit your paid and unpaid time on your behalf.
+If you are unable to submit those hours in time to meet the payroll deadline, your manager (or manager's delegate) is required to submit your paid and unpaid time on your behalf.